December: What to Do in the Desert Garden

 What to Prune

-Basically, you can put your pruning tools away for a while since pruning your plants encourages new frost-tender growth.
+Pruning can also stimulate tender new growth, so put your pruning tools away for a while.
 However, you can always prune any dead or broken branches on shrubs or trees, especially if they pose a hazard.

 Additionally, you can continue to deadhead annuals to encourage flowering.